martenj77/record-collector/docs/content-record-collector-net/en/_index.md

 +++
+title = ""
-title = "The .NET 6.0 static site toolkit" description = "The documentation and Record Collector demo web site." keywords = "C# HTML"
+description = "A web log."
+keywords = "C# HTML"
 +++
 This site contains documentation and also acts as a demo web site of the static output.